SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 followed by one or more enumeration cases, separated by commas.
 Unlike the cases in the first form, each case has an underlying value, called a :newTerm:`raw value`, of the same basic type.
-The type of these values is specified in the *raw-value type* and must represent a literal integer, floating-point number, character, or string.
+The type of these values is specified in the *raw-value type* and must represent an integer, floating-point number, string, or single character.
 In particular, the *raw-value type* must conform to the ``Equatable`` protocol and one of the following literal-convertible protocols:
-``IntegerLiteralConvertible`` for integer literals, ``FloatingPointLiteralConvertible`` for floating-point literals, ``StringLiteralConvertible`` for string literals, and ``ExtendedGraphemeClusterLiteralConvertible`` for character literals.
+``IntegerLiteralConvertible`` for integer literals, ``FloatingPointLiteralConvertible`` for floating-point literals, ``StringLiteralConvertible`` for string literals that contain any number of characters, and ``ExtendedGraphemeClusterLiteralConvertible`` for string literals that contain only a single character.

 Each case must have a unique name and be assigned a unique raw value.
 If the raw-value type is specified as ``Int``